Briefing document

 • The controlling interest requirement: The trustees must have a controlling interest in the trading company (or principal company) at the end of the tax year of the transfer(s) on which CGT relief is to be claimed, which they did not have at the beginning of the tax year.
 CGT relief is not available on transfers to the trust in other tax years.

 • Excluded participators: Certain persons must be excluded from benefiting from the trust.
-These are certain persons who, either from the date of transfer or at any point in the preceding ten years (or since 10 December 2013 if later), beneficially own or are entitled to acquire at least 5% of shares or any class of shares in the company, and who would be entitled to receive 5% or more of the company’s assets on a winding-up.
+These are certain persons who, either from the date of transfer or at any point in the preceding ten years, beneficially own or are entitled to acquire at least 5% of shares or any class of shares in the company, and who would be entitled to receive 5% or more of the company’s assets on a winding-up.
 People connected with such participators must also be excluded.
 Connected people for this purpose is widely defined but includes spouses, civil partners and children.

-• Limited participation requirement: Broadly, either (i) the person making the transfer must not have been a participator in the company during the twelve months ending immediately after the transfer to the EOT and/or (ii) immediately following the transfer and for the remainder of the tax year of the transfer, fewer than 40% of the total number of employees and office holders in the company are participators (as defined in the preceding bullet point).
+• Limited participation requirement: Broadly, either (i) the person making the transfer must not be a participator in the company during the twelve months ending immediately after the transfer to the EOT and/or (ii) immediately following the transfer and for the remainder of the tax year of the transfer, fewer than 40% of the total number of employees and office-holders in the company are participators.
+Participator is defined as set out in the preceding bullet point.

 Income tax